canonical/snap-prometheus-apt-exporter/README.md

-# snap-prometheus-pkg-exporter
+# snap-prometheus-apt-exporter
-This snap provides a prometheus-pkg-exporter, a text file based exporter for apt repositories.
+This snap provides a prometheus-apt-exporter, a text file based exporter for apt repositories.